 The city was founded in 1829 by Captain James Stirling as the center of the Swan River Colony.
 Since then, it has developed into a clean, friendly, beautiful city right on the ocean.

 Today, it’s a hub of activity and growth thanks to mining and off-shore oil drilling.
-It may not be as big or have as many things to do as the places on the east coast but there’s still a lot to do here – from beaches to breweries to great restaurants to museums and day trips around.
-Perth has a lot.
+It may not be as big or have as many things to do as the places on the east coast but there’s still a lot to do here, from beaches to breweries to great restaurants to museums and day trips around.
+Perth has a lot to offer anyone who visits — no matter their interests!

 Top 5 Things to See and Do in Perth